Why You Feel Stuck: A Nervous System Perspective on Stress, Patterns & Adaptation

 When Adaptation Becomes a Pattern

-Over time, repeated stress responses become organised patterns within the body.
+Over time, chronic stress responses become organised patterns within the body.

 These patterns can begin to show up as: